-Public procurement in Switzerland is regulated by international treaties, federal law, and cantonal and intercantonal law.
+Public procurement in Switzerland is regulated by international treaties, and federal, cantonal and intercantonal law.
 The international treaties set out standard principles, constitute the basic legal framework of rights and obligations, and are binding on authorities.
-These include international framework agreements such as the Government Procurement Agreement of 15 April 1994 (GPA) (which was replaced in Switzerland by the GPA 2012 on 1 January 2021), the Bilateral Agreement between the European Community and Switzerland on certain aspects of public procurement of 21 June 1999 (EU-CH AAGP) and the Convention establishing the European Free Trade Association of 4 January 1960 as amended (the EFTA Agreement).
-As Switzerland is not a Member State of the EU, EU law on public procurement is not applicable.
+These include international framework agreements such as the Government Procurement Agreement of 15 April 1994 (GPA) (which was replaced in Switzerland by the revised World Trade Organization Agreement on Government Procurement (GPA 2012) on 1 January 2021), the Bilateral Agreement between the European Community and Switzerland on certain aspects of public procurement of 21 June 1999 (EU–CH AAGP) and the convention establishing the European Free Trade Association of 4 January 1960 as amended (the EFTA Agreement).
+As Switzerland is not a Member State of the European Union, EU law on public procurement is not applicable.

 The purpose of the FAPP is to make efficient use of public funds by enabling competition between tenderers.
 The FAPP stipulates that the contract must be awarded to the tenderer with the most advantageous offer.
 Furthermore, transparency as an important tool to facilitate competition is a fundamental principle of the procurement procedure and stated as a purpose of the FAAP.
-The principle of equal treatment and non-discrimination is also a key principle of the FAAP.
-Additionally, the FAAP states that tenderers must guarantee compliance with health and safety regulations, employment regulations, including equal treatment of men and women, and environmental regulations.
+The principles of equal treatment and non-discrimination are also key to the FAAP.
+Additionally, the FAAP states that tenderers must guarantee compliance with health and safety regulations, employment regulations – including equal treatment of men and women – and environmental regulations.

 In principle, exemptions from the general regime of applicable procurement laws derive directly from the relevant procurement acts.
 The FAPP, for example, contains a list of procurements to which the FAPP does not apply.
 For instance, if a procurement is deemed necessary for the protection and maintenance of external or internal security or public order, the FAPP itself stipulates the non-applicability of the FAPP.

-This chapter focuses primarily on federal law, as the considerable number of different cantonal, and even municipal, regulations in the Swiss Confederation still in force at this point in time are beyond the scope of this chapter.
+This chapter focuses primarily on federal law, as the considerable number of different cantonal, and even municipal, regulations in Switzerland still in force at this point in time are beyond the scope of this chapter.

 Year in review

-The entire legislative framework has undergone revision in the past to implement the revised World Trade Organization (WTO) Agreement on Government Procurement (GPA 2012).
+The entire legislative framework has undergone revision to implement the GPA 2012.
 In addition to the implementation of the GPA 2012 in the FAPP, one of the main objectives of the revision was to harmonise the federal and cantonal procurement regulations.
 At federal level, the revised FAPP and OPP entered into force on 1 January 2021.
-At an extraordinary plenary meeting on 15 November 2019, the cantons also unanimously adopted the revised IAPP (the IAPP 2019), which largely contains the same rules as the revised FAPP and will leave the cantons little room for their own regulations.
-The IAPP 2019 will enter into force as soon as it has been ratified by two cantons, which has not yet been the case.
-Furthermore, the IAPP 2019 has to be enacted into cantonal law by cantonal governments.
-The new cantonal acts are expected to enter into force in the course of 2021 or 2022.
+At an extraordinary plenary meeting on 15 November 2019, the cantons also unanimously adopted the IAPP 2019, which largely contains the same rules as the revised FAPP and leaves the cantons little room for their own regulations.
+The IAPP 2019 entered into force on 1 July 2021 after being ratified by two cantons (Appenzell Innerrhoden and Argovia).
+Furthermore, the IAPP 2019 must be enacted into cantonal law by cantonal governments, which is still in progress in most cantons.
+The new cantonal acts are expected to enter into force in the course of the coming years.